laurent-martin/aspera-api-examples/README.md

 - Other folders, one per programming language, show samples using the **Aspera Transfer SDK** and **Aspera Applications REST APIs**

+Inside each language folder, you will find:

+- `README.md` : a specific README for the language
+- `Makefile` : a makefile to run the samples
+- `src` : source code
+- `src/utils` : helper classes
+- `src/examples` : sample programs

 Sample programs will use server addresses and credentials from a YAML configuration file.
 Once the configuration file is created, sample programs can be run directly.